-- Some criteria are weighted, to take account of more important aspects of the standard. - Assessments against the standard are carried out by a qualified auditor working for the CAB (independent of SEG, appointed under contract), who must follow the requirements set out in the methodology.
-Awards are made by the CAB under agreement and an assurance process with SEG. - A surveillance audit process is in place to monitor the ongoing performance of certified organisations, and any certification under the standard may be suspended or withdrawn from the organisation concerned if the requirements of the standard are breached. - Assessment reports and decisions made are published on the SEG website to be available to external stakeholders for transparency and scrutiny. - These procedures are described in more detail in the document '204 SEG Standard Assurance system' which is published with all other SEG Standard System documents on the SEG website: www.sustainableeelgroup.org/the-seg-standard-system/.
+- Some criteria are weighted, to take account of more important aspects of the standard. - Assessments against the standard are carried out by a qualified auditor working for the CAB who must follow the requirements set out in the methodology.
+Awards are made by the CAB under agreement and an assurance process with SEG. - Certificates are valid for four years, but those are dependent on a surveillance audit which is applied every 1,2 or 4 years, dependent on risk, to monitor the ongoing performance of certified organisations. - Any certification under the standard may be suspended or withdrawn from the organisation concerned if the requirements of the standard are breached. - Assessment reports and decisions made are published on the SEG website to be available to external stakeholders for transparency and scrutiny. - These procedures are described in more detail in the document '204 SEG Standard Assurance system' which is published with all other SEG Standard System documents on the SEG website: www.sustainableeelgroup.org/the-seg-standard-system/.